 A place where youth and adults with disabilities gain a measure of self-confidence and independence by participating in adaptive sports programs and activities.

 Vermont 50 proudly supports Vermont Adaptive.
 In our 28 years, we have raised over 2 million dollars to help support this organization.

-You can support Vermont Adaptive too.
-If you commit to raise a minimum $500 before September 7 at noon ET, you can avoid our race open registration rush on May 25th and will be entered into the race by the Race Director.
+Option two: commit to raise a minimum $500 before September 7 at noon ET, you can avoid our race open registration rush on May 25th and will be entered into the race by the Race Director.

 Your $500 must be received by Sept.
 7 or you will not be able to race with us on the last Sunday of September.

 You must contact the Race Director, Mike before May 25 at 7 p.m. if you’d like to choose this option.

 Vermont Adaptive Ski & Sports is a nationally recognized organization that empowers people of all abilities through inclusive sports and recreational programming regardless of ability to pay.
 In addition to sports, year-round programming options integrate environmental, holistic wellness, and competitive training philosophies for people of all ages with cognitive, developmental, physical and emotional disabilities.

 They are recognized nationally for their client-centered programs and for providing access and instruction to sports and recreational activities with the belief that these things provide a physical, mental and social experience that is immeasurable in promoting self-confidence and independence in an individual.

 They offer the largest variety of program opportunities and unique, specialized equipment.
 Vermont Adaptive promotes independence and furthers equality through access and instruction to sports and recreational opportunities including alpine skiing, snowboarding, and other winter sports; kayaking, canoeing, stand-up paddle boarding, sailing, cycling, hiking, rock climbing, tennis, horseback riding, environmental programs, CORE Connections wellness retreats, and more.